BrandonHe/sdl_android_guides/docs/Getting Started/index.md

 ### Main Activity

 Now that the basic connection infrastructure is in place, we should add methods to start the SdlService when our application starts.
-In `onCreate()` in your main activity, you need to call a method that will check to see if there is currently an SDL conneciton made.
-If there is one, the onSdlEnabled method will be called and we will follow the flow we alread set up.
-In our `MainActivity.java` we need to check for an SDL conneciton:
+In `onCreate()` in your main activity, you need to call a method that will check to see if there is currently an SDL connection made.
+If there is one, the onSdlEnabled method will be called and we will follow the flow we already set up.
+In our `MainActivity.java` we need to check for an SDL connection:

 ```java
 public class MainActivity extends Activity {